Convair XC-99: Operational history

-In July 1950, the XC-99 flew its first cargo mission, "Operation Elephant."
+In July 1950, the XC-99 (AF Ser.
+No. 43-52436) flew its first cargo mission, "Operation Elephant".
 It transported 101266 lb of cargo, including engines and propellers for the B-36, from San Diego to Kelly Air Force Base in San Antonio, Texas, a record it would later break when it lifted 104000 lb from an airfield at 5000 ft elevation.
 In 1951, the aircraft was retrofitted with 3,800hp Pratt & Whitney R-4360-53 engines, landing gear was strengthened and a cargo-loading system installed, including an internal elevator.
 Bins were developed to enable quick loading of the aircraft - it was estimated the aircraft could be loaded in as little as 30 minutes.

 In August 1953, the XC-99 would make its longest flight, 12000 mi, to Rhein-Main Air Base, Germany, by way of Kindley Air Force Base, Bermuda and Lajes Field in the Azores.
 It carried more than 60000 lb each way.
 It attracted much attention everywhere it flew.
 The US Air Force determined that it had no need for such a large, long-range transport at that time, and no more were ordered.
 The sole XC-99 served until 1957, including much use during the Korean War.
 It made twice weekly trips from Kelly AFB to the aircraft depot at McClellan Air Force Base, California, transporting supplies and parts for the B-36 bomber while returning by way of other bases or depots making pick-ups and deliveries along the way.